Dinan station

 Dinan station (Gare de Dinan; Ti-gar Dinan) is a French railway station on the Lison to Lamballe line, in the town of Dinan, Côtes-d'Armor, Brittany.

 It has included a railway museum since 1991.
 The station was opened in 1879 by the Western Railways Company.

-It is now a station of the Société nationale des chemins de fer français (SNCF), served by trains operated by TER Bretagne.
+It is now a station of the SNCF, served by trains operated by TER Bretagne.

 Network location

 Two X 73500 railcars in the station, serving the Dol-de-Bretagne route.

 The station is at an altitude of 76 m.
 It is at kilometer point (KP) 169.940 of the Lison to Lamballe line, between the Hisse and Corseul stations.

 It was at the start of lines to Saint-Énogat and La Brohinière, both of which were closed in the 1990s.

 History

 The single-track section from Dol-de-Bretagne to Lamballe, on which is Dinan is located, was commissioned on 29 December 1879 by the Western Railway Company.

 The present station dates from 1931, and was designed by Georges-Robert Lefort.

 It was part of the construction program launched by Raoul Dautry, general manager of the state railway administration, to renovate several of the company's stations.

 Inside the hall there are two mosaics.
-One is a map of the railways in the region, and the other a map of the town of Dinan.
+One is a map of the railways in the region, and the other is a map of the town of Dinan.

 These mosaics have been registered as historical monuments since 21 November 1995.